 Date of Request Instructor

 Student Name Telephone

 Student Address

 Date Letter Needed

-Letter to be mailed to student mailed directly to facility ; picked up from Health Sciences Office;
+Letter to be mailed to student mailed directly to facility ; picked up from Health Sciences Office ;

-Please list the semester, year an instructor. d course in which you completed the class with the above
+Please list the semester, year a instructor. nd course in which you completed the class with the above

 Theory:

 Clinical:

-Please provide the following int is to be addressed. formation concerning the letter and the person to whom the letter
+nformation concerning the letter and the person to whom the lett er

 Name

-Title

-Facility

-Purpose of the letter (employme ent, scholarship, etc).
+nent, scholarship, etc).

-Specific information that needs to be included in the body of the letter.
+Specific information that need s to be included in the body of the letter.